stefanoborini/book-modelviewcontroller/source/from_smartui_to_traditional_mvc/view.rst

 ~~~~~~~~

 We introduced the View as the component of our application whose role is to
+interact with the User, by accepting its input and showing the contents of
+the Model.
+Begin the face of the application, is also the one that is more likely
+to change and adapt, often under pressure of non-programming factors such as
+visual design and usability needs.

-render Model contents to the User.
-A View listens for Model notifications and
+A View listens for Model notifications and responds by fetching and rendering
-responds by fetching and rendering the new state.
-This results in a strong
+the new state.
+This results in a strong dependency toward the Model: Views must
-dependency toward the Model: Views must access Model data, something that
+access Model data, something that requires full dependency toward the Model's
-requires full dependency toward the Model's interface and existence.
+interface and existence.

 Views are responsible for "purely GUI" intelligence, like handling behavior on
 resizing, repainting, data displaying and visual formatting.
 They are also in